MicrosoftDocs/cpp-docs/docs/standard-library/charconv-functions.md

 For integer conversions, the base to use during the conversion.
 Must be between 2 and 36, inclusive.

 *fmt*\
-For floating point conversions, the format of the sequence of chars being converted.
+For floating-point conversions, the format of the sequence of chars being converted.
 See [chars_format](chars-format-enum.md) for details.

 ### Remarks